T. K. Whitaker

 Thomas Kenneth Whitaker (8 December 1916 – 9 January 2017) was an Irish economist, politician, diplomat and civil servant who served as Secretary (administrative head) of Ireland's Department of Finance from 1956 to 1969, as Governor of the Central Bank of Ireland from 1969 to 1976 and as a Senator from 1977 to 1982, after being nominated by the Taoiseach.
 He is considered one of the most influential civil servants in the history of the Irish State, with his economic policies greatly influencing the development of modern Ireland.

 Early life and education

-Whitaker was born in Rostrevor, a small town in the south of County Down, to Roman Catholic parents on 8 December 1916, and was reared in Drogheda, County Louth, in modest circumstances.
-Neither of his parents were from Ulster.
+Whitaker was born in Rostrevor, a small town in the south of County Down, to southern Catholic parents on 8 December 1916, and was reared in Drogheda, County Louth, in modest circumstances.
+Neither of his parents were from Ulster, the northern province in Ireland.
 His mother, Jane O'Connor, came from Ballyguirey East, Labasheeda, County Clare.
 His father, Edward Whitaker, hailed from County Westmeath and was assistant manager of a linen mill.
-He received his primary and secondary education at the local CBS in Drogheda.
+Ken Whitaker received his primary and secondary education at the local CBS in Drogheda.
 He studied mathematics, Celtic studies and Latin by correspondence course at University of London, and was awarded external degrees in economics: a bachelor's degree in 1941 and a master's degree in 1952.